f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab01.rst

 **Exercise 2 - View Infrastructure Components**
 -----------------------------------------------

-As previously mentioned, the Terraform outputs provide the enpdoints that you will use to interact with and complete the lab.
-Before continuing on to the next steps, (configuring alerts) take a few minutes to familarize yourself with your student environment.
+As previously mentioned, the Terraform outputs provide the endpoints that you will use to interact with and complete the lab.
+Before continuing on to the next steps, (configuring alerts) take a few minutes to familiarize yourself with your student environment.

 #.
 Either copy of double-click on the link entitled **d_application_address**.
 This points to the Azure load balancer
    frontend address, (VIP).
-As BIG-IP instances are deployed they are added to the Azure load balancer's backend pool.  **Note:** This solution does not make use of native cloud scaling mechanims.
+As BIG-IP instances are deployed they are added to the Azure load balancer's backend pool.  **Note:** This solution does not make use of native cloud scaling mechanisms.
 Rather, scaling decisions and actions are performed by the analytics provider, (Elastic "ELK" stack) and the ADPM system, (GitHub Actions) respectively.
-Using your browser, navigate to application's frontpage, (you will need to accept the certificate erors to continue).
+Using your browser, navigate to application's frontpage, (you will need to accept the certificate errors to continue).
 Your front page will be similar to the example below.

    .. image:: images/app_page.png